IPMCMLAB/Hamaker-and-Binding-Energy/README.md

 E_vdW = H / (12 pi D0^2), D0 = 1.66 A       E_total = E_vdW / (1 - f_Pauling)
 ```

-Two conventions matter when adding compounds.
-Screening density uses sp electrons only (16 for MX2, 22 for MX3, 8 for the monohalides), while the plasma energy uses 18 for the monohalides with the filled d10 shell counted.
-And eps_inf derives from the Penn gap Ep, computed from crystallography alone; the measured optical gap Eg enters only through omega_UV in the Hamaker step.
-The `Ionicity` column feeding E_total is the Pauling value, not the PVP fi.

 ## Requirements

 Python 3.10+, pandas, numpy, openpyxl, plus pymatgen (Bandgap) and mendeleev (Ionicity).
 Developed under 3.12.7.